d-linnard/CitywideWildfireEvacuationTool/readME.md

   <p align="center">
   <img width="460" height="300" src="Images/CampFire.jpg">
   </p>
-Since then the frequency and intensity of wildfires has increased in the United States (**INSERT CITATION**).
+Since then the [frequency and intensity of wildfires has increased in the United States](https://www.ucsusa.org/resources/climate-change-and-wildfires).
 To help decision makers across the US make informed decisions about evacuations during wildfires, we have created tools that:
   - estimate the time needed to evacuate a city
   - determine the connectivity of roadways within cities
   - determine the resilience of roadway networks when areas are congested or occluded by obstacles